apache/maven-site/content/markdown/community.md

 *DO NOT wget THE ENTIRE REPOSITORY!*

 Please take only the jars you need.
-We understand this is may entail more work, but grabbing all 9+ Gigs of binaries really kills our servers.
+We understand this is may entail more work, but grabbing more than 1,7 TiB of binaries really kills our servers.

 ### User Gathering Spots